SamiaAurin/rentbyowner/README.md

 Open your browser and navigate to: http://localhost:8080/showproperties

 ### Step 3: Search Country
-Click the search icon in the header , write any country in the search-box and press the search button.
+Click the search icon in the header , write any country in the search-box and press the search button or press enter.
+Example: If you search for `France` your URL will be: http://localhost:8080/showproperties?search=France&order=1 and it will show the properties of France.